 First, then, all formal intelligibility within the domain of proportionate being is contingent.
 It is not what of itself must be but merely what in fact happens to be.
-Hence, species are not realizations of classifier intuicipies intuicipies is bat, solutions to the concrete problems of generalized emergent probability and so subject to variation with variation of the problems.
-Again, natural lass are not to be determined by pure speculation but solely by an empirical method in which what is grasped by insight is mere hypothesis until confirmed by varification.
-Finally, the possible courses of action grasped by prectical insight are merely possible until they are motivated by reflection and executed by decision.
+Hence, species are not realizations of absolute ideas but solutions to the concrete problems of generalized emergent probability and so subject to variation with variation of the problems.
+Again, natural laws are not be determined by pure speculation but solely by an empirical method in which what is grasped by insight is mere hypothesis until confirmed by verification.
+Finally, the possible courses of action grasped by practical insight are merely possible until they are motivated by reflection and executed by decision.

 Secondly, not only are possible courses of action contingent but also they constitute a manifold of alternatives.
-The Sensitive flow of a man's percepts and images, feelings and constions, offers an otherwise coincidental manifold for higher systematization.
-In fact, that higher Systematization is effected in different memors, whether one considers the same individual at different times, or different individuals, or appropriates of individuals in different environments; or different epochs; or different cultures.
+The sensitive flow of a man's percepts and images, feelings and conations offer an otherwise coincidental manifold for higher systematization.
+In fact, that higher systematization is effected in different manners, whether one considers the same individual at different times, or different individuals, or aggregates of individuals in different environments, addifferent epochs, afferent cultures.

 Thirdly, not only are possible courses of action a manifold, but man is aware of the alternatives.
 He does not suffer from the illusion that because a course of action is possible therefore it also is necessary.
-The possibilities that he grasps are submitted to reflective examination, and such examination company leads to a grasp of further possibilities.
+The possibilities that he grasps are submitted to reflective examination, and such examination commonly leads to a grasp of further possibilities.
 Nor does the examination come to an end out of its own resources but only through the intervention of the will's decision.